Eavesdropping in Semiquantum Key Distribution Protocol: Introduction

-In~\cite{semi1}, it has been considered that Bob does have limited capability and he can do the following. \begin{itemize} \item Whenever a qubit passes through Bob, he can let it go undisturbed, or in other words he can reflect the qubit to Alice (CTRL bits). \item Otherwise \begin{itemize} \item he can measure the qubit in the $Z$ basis and \item prepare a fresh qubit in the same basis and send it to Alice (SIFT bits). \end{itemize} \end{itemize} Based on this limited capability of Bob, semiquantum key distribution has been presented in~\cite{semi1} and later it has been analyzed in more detail in~\cite{semi2}.
+In~\cite{semi1}, it has been considered that Bob has limited capability and he can do the following.

+(1) Whenever a qubit passes through Bob, he can let it go undisturbed, or in other words he can reflect the qubit to Alice (CTRL bits).

+(2) Otherwise he can measure the qubit in the $Z$ basis and prepare a fresh qubit in the same basis and send it to Alice (SIFT bits).

+Based on this limited capability of Bob, semiquantum key distribution has been presented in~\cite{semi1} and later it has been analyzed in more detail in~\cite{semi2}.
 The authors call the $Z$ basis as the classical basis, as it has one-to-one correspondence with the classical bits.
 Bob is called {\em classical} since he prepares and measures qubits in this basis only.
 Alice is not classical, as she needs to deal with quantum superposition of the computational basis states.
 Thus the protocol is called {\em semiquantum}.
-We give a brief description of the protocol~\cite{semi1} in Table~\ref{tab1}.
+The exact protocol~\cite{semi1} is described in Algorithm~\ref{algo1}.